Bio

 b.
 Mexico City, 1997

 Caballero is the recipient of a Fulbright Scholarship, the Mellon Fronteridades Graduate Fellowship, the Marcia Grand Centennial Award, and the Tinker Field Research Grant.
-He is currently a third-year MFA candidate in Photography, Video & Imaging at the University of Arizona.
+He holds an MFA in Photography, Video & Imaging from the University of Arizona.
 His work has been exhibited in Mexico and the United States, including at the Tucson Museum of Art, the Nogales Art Museum, and the Museo Archivo de la Fotografía.